Joey Votto Player Props: Reds vs. Diamondbacks

 Joey Votto At The Plate

-- Votto is batting .195 with three doubles, eight home runs and 12 walks.
+- Votto is hitting .186 with three doubles, eight home runs and 12 walks.

-- Votto has reached base via a hit in 10 games this year (of 25 played), and had multiple hits in five of those games.
+- Votto has picked up a hit in 10 of 26 games this season, with multiple hits five times.

-- He has hit a home run in seven games this season (28.0%), leaving the park in 8.2% of his trips to the plate.
+- He has hit a long ball in seven games this season (26.9%), leaving the park in 7.8% of his chances at the plate.

-- In 10 games this season (40.0%), Votto has picked up an RBI, and in six of those games (24.0%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- Votto has picked up an RBI in 38.5% of his games this year, with two or more RBI in 23.1% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.